jagregory/abrash-zen-of-asm/src/chapter-07.md

 In the sample code, the list of subscripts of points to be added in the major dimension will be stored at DI, and the list of subscripts in the minor dimension will stored at BX.
 CX will contain the number of points to be summed, and BP will contain the final sum.
 AX and DX will be used for multiplying, and, as usual, SP will be used to point to the stack.
 Finally, when the code begins, SI will contain the offset of the start of the array.

 Let's see... that covers all eight general-purpose registers.
 Unfortunately, we need yet another storage location, this one to serve as a working pointer into the array.
-There are many possible solutions to this problem, including using the `xchg` instruction (which we'll cover in the next chapter), storing values in memory (slow), pushing and popping SI (also slow), or disabling interrupts and using SP (can unduly delay interrupts and carries some risk).
+There are many possible solutions to this problem, including using the `xchg`{.nasm} instruction (which we'll cover in the next chapter), storing values in memory (slow), pushing and popping SI (also slow), or disabling interrupts and using SP (can unduly delay interrupts and carries some risk).
 Instead, here's a solution that uses ES for temporary storage; it's not necessarily the *best* solution, but it does nicely illustrate the use of ES for temporary storage:

 ```nasm
 ;